Allie Wood

 BACKGROUND

-I am a mom of 5 kids, one of whom has complex medical conditions.
-The trauma that occurs from caring for a child with a life-threatening illness can live in your body for years.
+Through both personal and professional experience, I understand how deeply medical trauma can affect families and caregivers.
+The trauma that occurs from caring for a loved one with a life-threatening illness can live in your body for years.
 It might show up in painful memories or feeling distant in relationships, or even feeling guilty about simple acts of self-care.
-My personal experience with medical trauma and gaslighting informs my practice as a therapist.
-Balancing the anxiety around the care of your child with the need to advocate for their health is a heavy responsibility.
+Balancing the anxiety around the care of your loved one with the need to advocate for their health is a heavy responsibility.

 I love working with clients to find ways to honor themselves amid the intensity of caregiving.
 I see self-care as a caregiver as something that often comes in seasons; during a time when the weight of caregiving is all-consuming, we will establish manageable tools that allow for your brain and heart to relax for a moment.
 When you have the space and capacity, we can work to unpack stored trauma.
 If caregiving is among your concerns, my focus is to care for you as a caregiver and honoring the immense work you are doing.